ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 ### Song Setup

 Alright!
 Let's drag the `.mp3` of the song we want to map into osu! and a new map will be created automatically.
-The map will have no name until we open it once with the editor.
-Whenever you open your map for the first time in the editor, the song setup will open automatically!
+Whenever you create a map for the first time in the editor, the song setup will open automatically.

 #### General